 Home is Gräfenberg, right in the heart of the beautiful Frankenjura in Germany.
 He was born in 1981 and started climbing at the age of 14.
 Heiko was initially absorbed by classic alpine routes, but after a few years the lure of bouldering and sport climbing became too much.
 He found that the intense fingery climbing of his local area suited him well; as Heiko puts it himself: "My thick fingers fit the Frankenjura pockets perfectly!"

-Spotting and climbing new lines is a particular talent of Heiko's, a talent that has lead him to establish a staggering number of new boulder problems and routes in the Frankenjura.
-At last count the figure was around 700 new boulder problems and 300 new routes.
-Heiko likes to search out new projects when he is travelling too - his tally of first ascent boulder problems abroad (particularly at one of his favourite places, Ticino) is equally remarkable and stands at around 200 currently.
+Spotting and climbing new lines is a particular talent of Heiko's and has lead him to establish a staggering number of new boulder problems and routes in the Frankenjura.
+At last count the figure was around 2500 new boulder problems and 350 new routes.
+Heiko likes to search out new projects when he is travelling too—his tally of first ascent boulder problems abroad (particularly at one of his favourite places, Ticino, Switzerland) is equally remarkable and currently stands at around 250.